cms636/cms636.github.io/_posts/2015-03-11-eileen-rivera.md

 Eileen Rivera is a sophomore at Wellesley College.
 She is pursuing a pmajor in Media Arts and Science with a minor in Economics.
-Eileen is interested in UI/UX design, photography, and human computer interaciton.
+Eileen is interested in UI/UX design, photography, and human computer interaction.